bruak/bruak/README.md

 - Frontend dashboards with React and Next.js
 - Dockerized services and Linux / Windows deployment workflows
 - Automation tools, sync services and internal business applications
+- Windows COM integration and reverse engineering of native and managed executables

 ---